Valid as of 28 February 2018

 - Absentees may be represented by an EPRID member by use of a proxy.
 Present representatives may only carry one proxy per organisation.

-- Voting is by secret ballot for a maximum of three members.
-When voting, members should bear in mind the principles of continuity, diversity and, especially, rotation.
+- When voting, members should bear in mind the principles of continuity, diversity and rotation.

 C. Working Methods